-The importance of “General” tab is that the project manager can create and name a new project, add the scope of work in all other required fields.
-They can also include themselves as a project manager or contract administrator so they are notified whenever something happens in the project.
+The importance of the “General” tab is that the manager can create and name a new project, and add the scope of work in all other required fields.
+They can also include themselves as a manager or contract administrator so they are notified whenever something happens.

 CTrax project management includes Workflow and Waypoint management.
-Additionally, you can use the agency field to associate the project with the department division, or agency within your organization.
-Since CTrax is set to request automatic COI renewals using the estimated completion date and actual completion date allows CTrax to stop the automated email requests to the providers associated with a project once it is completed.
+Additionally, you can use the agency field to associate with the department division, or agency within your organization.
+Since CTrax is set to request automatic COI renewals using the estimated completion date and actual completion date allows CTrax to stop the automated email requests to the providers once it is completed.

-Once the project management saves and submits the insurance requirements, the risk department then gets notified of the request for insurance.
-They will then review the insurance requirements and documents relating to the scope of work to set the insurance requirements by either selecting a provider type of template or by manually selecting the insurance coverages required for the project.
+Once the management saves and submits the insurance requirements, the risk department then gets notified of the request for insurance.
+They will then review the insurance requirements and documents relating to the scope of work to set the insurance requirements by either selecting a provider type of template or by manually selecting the insurance coverages required.
 When the insurance requirements are set up the project manager or contract administrator will be notified via email that the insurance requirements have been set.
 They can then download a copy and formally send it out for bid.

 When the contract is awarded the management can then attach a COI that was submitted.
 The COI will then be compared against the insurance requirements that were set up to see which of the providers were compliant or non-compliant.
 CTrax syncs with AM’s best interface to verify and ensure quality.